Easy Creamy Balsamic Vinegar Dressing

 Store in the fridge for a couple weeks!
 You will begin to notice a slightly off/not as fresh smell as the vinaigrette ages.
 I have kept mine way longer than 2 weeks (many times… okay, every time).
 But if you veer on the cautious side, use your nose to tell you and aim to use it up.

-A Salad Made For Balsamic Vinegar
+A Salad Made For Creamy Balsamic Vinegar Dressing

 Ingredients